jeffpar/pcjs/software/pcx86/sys/dos/microsoft/5.00/index.md

 ### Directory of MS-DOS 5.00 (360K Disk 5)

-     Volume in drive A is DISK5
+     Volume in drive A is DISK      5
      Directory of A:\

     GORILLA  BA_     11991   4-09-91   5:00a